Videos

 A step-by-step video of the Ping twist technique for branch taking

-A demonstration of an anterior pass during a radial artery harvest.
+A video demonstrating the anterior fasciotomy during radial artery harvest.

 3-Minute Modules